Artist Statement

 Metalagram Artwork Mind Matters

-Influenced by the late 19th-century Les Nabis movement—a collective of young Parisian artists who transitioned art from Impressionism toward abstraction, symbolism, and modernism—we embed hidden elements within our work to invite exploration and unlock potential.
-Like the Nabis, we believe that art is not merely a depiction of nature but a synthesis of metaphors and symbols deeply rooted in the artist’s soul.
-Our work serves as a treasure map, guiding viewers on a journey that unifies and challenges perspectives.
+Embodying a symbiotic relationship between medium and message, our work depicts Marshall McLuhan’s assertion that “the medium is the message.”
+Influenced by the late 19th-century Les Nabis movement—Parisian artists who transitioned art from Impressionism toward abstraction, symbolism, and modernism—we embed hidden elements within our work to invite exploration and unlock potential.
+We believe that art is not merely a depiction of the physical world but a synthesis of metaphors and symbols deeply rooted in the artist’s soul.
+Our work serves as a guide akin to a treasure map, leading the way to the unknown and challenging the known.